 - Fish, especially oily fish such as salmon and tuna

-The last beneficial macronutrient is fats.
-There are different types of fats from trans fats, polyunsaturated, monounsaturated fats, and saturated fats.
-The ones you should mostly stay clear from are saturated fats.
+The last essential macronutrient is fat.
+There are different types of fats from trans, polyunsaturated, monounsaturated, and saturated fats.
+The ones you should mostly stay clear from are artificial trans and saturated fats.
 Otherwise, the rest can be healthy fats.

-They work well over longer periods as they burn much slower than energy from glycogen stores, hence offering longer energy.
+They work well over longer periods as they burn much slower than energy from glycogen stores, hence offering longer energy supplies.
 However, many still claim fats shouldn’t be taken in high portions and should be as healthy as possible.

 Healthful fats you can include in your diet include avocado, olive oil, seeds, and nuts.
 They’re unsaturated and have great benefits for the body.

-Supplements aren’t as important as the three macronutrients above, but they can help either way.
+Supplements aren’t essential as the three macronutrients above, but they can help either way.
 Examples of supplements include:

 - Creatine.
 It’s common among athletes as studies show it aids to increase muscle mass, strength, and muscle fiber size.
 You can take it before or after your workout (5).